Skip to navigation Skip to content

 Check bank account details + Read more ...

-Once the customer satisfies additional authentication checks, update the bank account details document and record them, including:
+If the customer advises they have changed, update the bank account details document and record them, including:

 • Name of the bank